What Is a Tax Regime?

 Benefits

 It reduces the tax burden compared to the General Regime, allowing micro and small enterprises to grow with greater stability.
-It facilitates the issuance of all types of payment receipts and provides access to the VAT tax credit, optimizing business costs.
-In addition, it promotes formalization, allowing access to financing and other benefits within the financial system.
+It facilitates the issuance of all types of payment receipts and provides access to the IGV tax credit, optimizing business costs.
+Additionally, it promotes formalization, allowing access to financing and other benefits within the financial system.

-The General Regime (RG) is designed for companies without restrictions on income or assets, including both individuals with businesses and legal entities.
-It is mandatory for companies with annual incomes over 1,700 UIT and allows them to operate in any economic sector.
+The General Regime (GR) targets companies without restrictions on income or assets, including both individuals with businesses and legal entities.
+It is mandatory for companies with annual incomes over 1,700 UITs, allowing them to operate in any economic sector.

-- General Sales Tax (IGV): 18% on taxable transactions, with the possibility of using tax credits.
+- IGV: 18% on taxable transactions, with potential use of tax credits.

-Taxpayers must keep complete accounts, which means recording transactions in accounting books and presenting financial statements.
+Taxpayers must maintain complete accounts, i.e., recording transactions in accounting books and filing financial statements.

 Benefits

-The main benefits of the RG include the possibility of deducting costs and expenses, offsetting tax losses and accessing IGV tax credits.
-Furthermore, it allows companies to access bank financing and participate in government tenders, which facilitates their growth and formalization.
+The main benefits of the GR include the possibility of deducting costs and expenses, offsetting tax losses, and accessing IGV tax credits.
+Furthermore, it allows companies to access bank financing and participate in government tenders, facilitating their growth and formalization.